What is an exhaled carbon monoxide test?

 - broken gas appliances, like boilers.

-Carbon monoxide is harmful because it stops oxygen from reaching your organs.
+Carbon monoxide is harmful because it limits the amount of oxygen that is carried round your body.

-This test is also offered to pregnant people.
-Carbon monoxide exposure is very risky if you are pregnant because it affects a growing baby’s access to oxygen.
+Being exposed to carbon monoxide if you’re pregnant is a risk to your baby because it affects how much oxygen they get.
 Your baby needs oxygen to grow and develop.
 Read more about how passive smoking affects children’s lungs.

 What happens during an exhaled carbon monoxide test?

 You will be asked to hold your breath for as long as possible, ideally 15 seconds.
-Then you will breathe out slowly into the mouthpiece, trying to empty your lungs completely.
+Then you will breathe out slowly into a tube attached to a hand-held monitor, trying to empty your lungs completely.

 What do my results mean?

-The results will be in parts per million (ppm) of carbon monoxide in your breath.
+The results will show how many parts per million (ppm) of carbon monoxide is in your breath.
+Your healthcare professional will help you to understand your result.

 Help to stop smoking

-Stopping smoking isn’t always easy, but there’s lots of help and support available.
+Stopping smoking is not always easy, but there’s lots of help and support available.
 Check out our information and resources on how to stop smoking.

 Contact the National Gas Emergency service on 0800 111 999 if:

-Your reading shows a high level of carbon monoxide, but you’re not a smoker.
+Your reading shows a high level of carbon monoxide, but you do not smoke.
 It’s possible that you have a faulty appliance in your home.

 Get support